-No. A mediator does not provide legal advice and cannot do so under Minnesota Rule 114.
-Sherry Bruckner practiced law for twenty years, and is still a licensed attorney, which gives her insight and understanding into the conflict situations people face.
+Sherry Ann Bruckner practiced law for twenty years, and remains a licensed attorney, which gives her insight and understanding into the conflict situations people face.
 However, as the mediator, she remains neutral and impartial.
-If an agreement is reached, the participants decide what is says.
+If an agreement is reached, the participants or parties decide what is says.

 The mediator remains neutral and impartial.
 The mediator seeks to understand each participants’ needs and provides space for an honest and constructive conversation.
 The participants decide what issues are discussed and what any agreement says.

 It depends.
 Mediation participants or parties may be in the same room or different rooms.
 Whether you engage in online dispute resolution (ODR) or in-person mediation, you choose whether you see each other.

 When participants choose to be in separate rooms, and the mediator goes back and forth between the rooms, it is called a caucus.
 The participants may stay in caucus for the duration of the mediation or may come together in the same space at some point.